-Therefore many different parties dealing with the same ship are working with different information, leading to less efficient planning of ship operations etc.
+Therefore many different parties dealing with the same vessel could be working with different information, leading to less efficient planning of vessel operations etc.

 At the same time, the users' expectations of the accuracy of information increases.
 This requires a higher update frequency, which requires digital input.